- Learn more about your career with us

 - Palliative care

 Barwon Health Maternity Services provides pregnancy, birth and post-natal care to the Geelong community and the wider Barwon South West region.
-Maternity Services cares for more than 2,500 pregnant women and their babies born at University Hospital Geelong each year.
+Maternity Services cares for over 2,500 pregnant women and their babies born at University Hospital Geelong annually.
 Our staff are dedicated to providing quality, safe and culturally appropriate care in partnership with women and their families using evidence-based care to achieve the best health outcomes.

 Combined Nursing/Midwifery Program: